-Megan Sullivan of PetMD writes “Pet parents with barrel-chested dogs, like English Bulldogs, Boxers, and Pit Bulls might have a tougher time finding a harness that fits properly.”
+Carol McCarthy of PetMD writes “Pet parents with barrel-chested dogs, like English Bulldogs, Boxers, and Pit Bulls might have a tougher time finding a harness that fits properly.”
 (6)

 On the other hand, harnesses are gentler on your dog’s throat.
 They can provide another layer of warmth and comfort for fine-haired breeds like the small dogs we spoke about today.
 Harnesses are also fantastic walking training tools.

 It is best to review your dog’s specific, unique situation to judge what is best for them.